Miccosukee Land Cooperative

 ARTICLE XI – COMMERCIAL VENTURES ON COMMON LAND

 Section 1.
 Commercial areas; approval of Governing Board.
 The Cooperative may establish certain areas located on the common land in which the operation of commercial business ventures for profit shall be allowed.
-However, no such commercial ventures on common land shall be allowed unless approval is granted by the Governing Board of the Cooperative according to the criteria and procedures established by the Governing Board.
+However, no such commercial venture shall be allowed on common land unless approval is granted by the Governing Board of the Cooperative according to the criteria and procedures established by the Governing Board.

 Section 2 Fees.
 The Governing Board shall establish fees to be paid by the owners and operators of commercial business ventures on common land in such amounts as are necessary for the maintenance of commonly owned properties and facilities in the business area and for other appropriate purposes.

 Section 1.
 Right of enjoyment.
 Every member of the Cooperative shall have a right and easement of enjoyment in all of the common land and such easement shall be appurtenant to and shall pass with the title to every purchasing unit.

 Section 2.
 Use as collateral.
 Use of the common land by the Cooperative as collateral for financing improvements and development of the land shall have prior approval of at least 2/3 of all members.

 Section 3.
 Improvements.
 Buildings and improvements of a permanent nature made on common land and any activities that alter the nature of the common land shall have prior approval of the Governing Board of the Cooperative.